Trig 00-01: Degrees

 Welcome to Trigononometry

 Right now, you’re located at 5th and Roosevelt (in red) and you’re making your way to Columbus and 8th (in green).
-In this scenario, finding our way from start to finish requires just four directions.
+In this scenario, finding your way from start to finish requires just four directions.
 A simple compass with North, South, East, and West will do.

 Traversing one block at a time, we can navigate anywhere in the city by using sequential steps.
 One possible way of navigating to our destination is following a path of East, North, East, North, East, and finally North.

 It’s time to head out of the city and onto the open seas.
 We are currently located on the deck of a cargo ship in the Panama Canal.
-Our new destination is one of the busiest shipping ports in the world, the Port of Rotterdam (located in the beautiful Netherlands).
+Our next destination is one of the busiest shipping ports in the world, the Port of Rotterdam (located in the beautiful Netherlands).

 Much better.
 It looks like northeast is exactly what we need.